JNRowe/vim-configs/after/ftplugin/remind.rst

 .. note::

-    I’m not saying this is a good idea, just that I don’t have write access to fix the external tools to support the actual commenting features :/
+    I’m not saying this is a good idea, just that I don’t have write access to fix the external tools to support the real commenting features :/

 .. _remind: http://www.roaringpenguin.com/products/remind